SoCXin/doc/docs/arm/migration.rst

 Migrating from 4.x to 5.0
 =========================

-Guidance on how to upgrade from :ref:`piocore` v4.x to v5.x with emphasis on major changes, what is new, and what has been removed.
+Guidance on how to upgrade from :ref:`arm` v4.x to v5.x with emphasis on major changes, what is new, and what has been removed.

 **PlatformIO Core 5.0 is fully backward compatible with PlatformIO 4.0 projects.**